kannibalin/kannibalin.github.io/_work/misery.md

 splashbw:
 images: [ ]
 ---
-Work made together with Studio Total.
+Work for Misery Vodka made together with Studio Total in 2013.